alkalim/minictinit/README.md

 # minictinit.sh
-minictinit.sh is a simple init script to use with LXC containers based on Debian/Ubuntu.
-It helps to prepare containers in virtualization systems, such as ProxMox VE.
-Basically, it's cloudinit with only one config source (command line) and infnitely less features. minictinit.sh can be used for:
+`minictinit.sh` is a simple init script for use with LXC containers based on Debian/Ubuntu.
+It helps to prepare containers in virtualization systems, such as [ProxMox VE](https://github.com/proxmox).
+Basically, it's [cloudinit](https://github.com/canonical/cloud-init) with only one config source (command line) and infnitely less features. `minictinit.sh` can be used for:
 * initial image configuration
   * update system
   * add apt sources